 MEET THE STAFF

-Dr. Nubian OmiSayade Sun, LCSW, Educator-Scholar, Consultant, and Spirit-Filled Practitioner, is a native of Memphis, TN (Home of the Blues).
+Dr. Nubian OmiSayade Sun, LCSW-BACS, Educator-Scholar, Consultant, and Spirit-Filled Practitioner, is a native of Memphis, TN (Home of the Blues).
 She earned her Bachelor’s degree in Social Work from the University of Tennessee- Chattanooga and received her Master’s degree in Social Work- Community Welfare Management from the University of Tennessee- Knoxville (Nashville Campus).
 She obtained her doctorate degree in Social Work Policy, Planning, and Administration from the Whitney M. Young Jr., School of Social Work at Clark Atlanta University.
-She is an Administrative Assistant Professor at Tulane School of Social Work.
-Her social work practice, pedagogy, and scholarship interests include the following: The Afrocentric perspective (Women and Girls), Incarceration/Reentry, and Self-Efficacy.
+Her social work practice, andragogy, and scholarship interests include the following: the Afrocentric Perspective in Andragogy and Praxis, Incarceration/Reentry- Women and Girls, Healing and Creative Arts in Social Work, and Black Women and Healing-Informed Leadership.
 She travels between the worlds of theater, culinary arts, West African dance and drumming, visual/abstract art, healing arts, and music.
 As a Spirit-Filled Practitioner, she uses a plethora of African traditional methods, methods of the American South, Eastern, and indigenous healing practices in helping others to help themselves.

 Dr. Veronica Huggins currently serves as a board member with CEO: Churches Embracing Offenders.
 She holds a Bachelor of Arts in English from Johnson C. Smith in Charlotte, NC, Master of Social Work from the University of Georgia and a Ph.D. in Social Work in Social Work Policy Planning Administration & Social Science from Clark Atlanta University.
 She has been a tenured-track Social Work faculty at the University of Southern Indiana for five years.
 She holds social work licensure in Georgia and Indiana.
 She has experience working in both micro and macro level capacities.
 Her areas of interest are: re-entry of ex-offenders, personal development, and self-efficacy among vulnerable populations.
 She has several years of practice/field experience from working within the communities and schools.